guidogerb/guidogerb-website/@guidogerb/components/sw/README.md

 // Access the latest merged view without waiting for an event const snapshot = cachePreferences.getPreferences() ??
 DEFAULT_CACHE_PREFERENCES

+// Request an explicit resync (the subscriber automatically asks once on init) cachePreferences.requestSync()

 // Later, when the listener is no longer needed unsubscribe() cachePreferences.destroy()